-Please welcome Erin, who is guest posting today to share her incredible sourdough English muffins!
+These are incredible sourdough English muffins!
 I know they’re incredible because I started a double batch right away on Sunday after receiving the recipe.
 Good heavens!
 My family is in love, and they’re so easy.
 Erin’s directions with step-by-step photos make this a perfect sourdough recipe for beginners! [by Erin VanDerLugt]

 Archives for March 2010